Paramaribo, Suriname

 India enjoys close, warm and friendly relations with Suriname, reinforced by cultural and people to people contacts bridged by Indian Diaspora's arrival dating back to one and a half century.
 Several high level visits have been exchanged since the establishment of diplomatic relations between India and Suriname in 1976 with the Indian Embassy opened in Paramaribo in 1977 and the Surinamese Embassy in New Delhi in 2000.

-On 20 November 2024, India’s PM Shri Narendra Modi held high level meeting with Suriname’s President Chandrikapersad Santokhi on the sidelines of 2nd India-CARICOM leaders’ summit held in Georgetown, Guyana and discussed matters of mutual concern.
+On 20 November 2024, India’s PM Shri Narendra Modi held high level meeting with Suriname’s former President Chandrikapersad Santokhi on the sidelines of 2nd India-CARICOM leaders’ summit held in Georgetown, Guyana and discussed matters of mutual concern.

 Former President Ram Nath Kovind was warmly received by Suriname in June 2018, along with a distinguished delegation.
 This visit witnessed the signing of several Memorandums of Understanding (MoUs) that emphasized collaboration between electoral authorities, the National Archives, diplomatic institutes, the establishment of a Center of Excellence in ICT, and the remunerative employment of dependents of the diplomatic personnel of the two countries.

 Several other visits of Ministers have taken place in recent years to enhance the bilateral and multilateral cooperation and develop understanding in that sphere.
-Minister of Defense Ms.Krishnakoemarie Mathoera, and Minister of Economic Affairs, Entrepreneurship, and Technological Innovation Ms. Rishma Kuldipsingh, from Suriname visited India and participated in the Kumbh Global Summit in February 2025.
+Former Minister of Defense Ms. Krishnakoemarie Mathoera, and Minister of Economic Affairs, Entrepreneurship, and Technological Innovation Ms. Rishma Kuldipsingh, from Suriname visited India and participated in the Kumbh Global Summit in February 2025.
 Finance Minister of India Nirmala Sitharaman met with the Surinamese counterpart Armand Achaibersingh at IMF HQ in April 2022.
 A defence delegation from Suriname also attended Aero India 2025.
 MOS Gen (Rtd) V.K.
 Singh visited Paramaribo in April 2017 for the 6th JCM when he had bilateral meetings with the President, Vice President and Foreign Minister of Suriname.
 Minister of Economic Affairs, Entrepreneuship and Technological Innovations Ms. Rishma Kuldipsingh visited India in June 2023 to attend the Global Digital Public Infrastructure Summit when the IndiaStack MoU with Suriname was signed.
-Suriname Pertroleum oil & gas company- Staatsolie delegation held a meeting with Indian Petroleum company representatives and Ministry of Petroleum & Natural Gas (MoPNG) in July 2024 in India.
+Suriname Petroleum oil & gas company- Staatsolie delegation held a meeting with Indian Petroleum company representatives and Ministry of Petroleum & Natural Gas (MoPNG) in July 2024 in India.
 Suriname also had presence in the virtual Voice of the Global South Summits held at several occasions.

 Development Partnerships

-India and Suriname have bilateral mechanisms to enhance bilateral cooperation such as Ministerial level Joint Commission Meetings, Joint Working Group on Agriculture.
-India and Suriname have actively cooperated on development partnership and India has offered Line of Credits (LOCs), Grants-in-Aid.
+India and Suriname have actively cooperated on development partnership and India has offered Line of Credits (LOCs), cumulatively to the tune of US$ 60 million over the years.
 A debt restructuring agreement was approved by the Indian side and signed by the Suriname side on 22 March 2023.
 Suriname side signed a “Dollar Credit Line Restructuring Agreement” with EXIM Bank of India.
-The following LoC projects have been completed: Setting up 161 kv electrical transmission line from Parana to Paramaribo in Suriname and supply of bulldozer, diesel engine, excavators, motor grader, trucks, cartridge, Water Supply Project, Purchase of Coastal Communication Network from BEL and Chetak Helicopters from HAL, Supply of ten crash fire tenders by BEML.
+The LOCs have been utilized by Suriname for infrastructure development and enhancing capacity of strategic sectors.

-In September 2019, PM Modi announced a $1 million grant for each CariCom member-State for community development projects under the India-UNDP Fund.
-Under this grant, project “Enhance early warning service delivery to communities of Suriname in order to build their resilience to flooding due to excess rainfall” at cost of USD .25 million has been completed and other two projects repair of a swimming pool and stadium ($400,000) and construction of a building for CEIT ($350,000) has also been approved under this fund.
+In September 2019, PM Modi announced a US$1 million grant for each CariCom member-State for community development projects under the India-UNDP Fund.
+Under this grant, project “Enhance early warning service delivery to communities of Suriname in order to build their resilience to flooding due to excess rainfall” at cost of US$ .25 million has been completed and other two projects repair of a swimming pool and stadium ($400,000) and construction of a building for CEIT ($350,000) has also been approved under this fund.

 Following four community development related small Quick Impact Projects have also been completed; ‘Promoting recreational activities for the society in Nickerie by rehabilitating the DC Roblesplein’, ‘Supporting ICT education of TVET secondary schools in Suriname by upgrading IT Equipment at the Educational Classroom of NATIN’, ‘Supporting various sports facilities in Suriname by setting up a synthetic jogging track at Lelydorp in the District of Wanica’, ‘Sustainable Support of a chemical teaching laboratory at the Faculty of Mathematics and Natural Sciences (FWNW) of the Anton de Kom University of Suriname (AdeKUS) by amplification of the electrical network and purchase of relevant supplies’.
+Another project ‘installation of traffic light near Lyceum school is also ready for hand-over.

 India provided lifesaving drugs and protective gear worth USD 100,000 to Suriname as Covid 19 relief grant and also, 50000 doses of Covid vaccines in March 2021.
 Essential medicines worth over USD 600,000 has also been provided to Suriname in August 2023.

 In 2015-16, the Ministry of External Affairs, India (MEA) sanctioned grants totaling $ 3,11,567.21 for the upgrading of the S' Lands Hospital morgue in Paramaribo.
 The $ 1,69,400/- grant by MEA was also provided to the Institute for Natural Resources and Engineering Studies (NATIN) of Suriname.
 General V.K.
 Singh handed over a cheque of $150,000 to the Government of Suriname as humanitarian assistance for the rehabilitation of victims of the devastating flood in Suriname, in 2017.
 In 2017, the Suriname government received grants of $29,988/- for school-going children and $37,250 for annual Christmas celebrations with senior citizens.
 Two small grant projects for community development and women entrepreneurship were announced during the visit of the President of India in June 2018, including a Craft Market place at Paramaribo for US$ 175,602 and US$ 109,800 for 200 computers for students.
-The first lady of India donated $10,000 to Mytyl School (special needs school) as charity.
-In August 2018, the Indian government provided cash assistance of $50,000 to the Government of Suriname for flood victims.
+The first lady of India donated US$10,000 to Mytyl School (special needs school) as charity.
+In August 2018, the Indian government provided cash assistance of US$50,000 to the Government of Suriname for flood victims.

 Economy